zedMar65/music-player/converter/README.md

 Multiple notes can be written in a single line seperated by commas (`,`), creating a chord.

+Notes in different lines are played one after another.
+Notes in the same line are played at the same time.

 ## Note tokens

 All tokens, except Pitch, are optional.